kachristensen/Current-Dnd-Campaigns/Session Notes/18 -  Maghaven II (8-24-25).md

 	- Taryn knew her control was broken, told me to stop lying, we had a frank talk.
 She said she could offer me more power, said she didn't want to speak around these mortals.
 Said she was here on the personal behalf of a god to investigate certain mortals.
 Probably Etifa.
 She winked and used Teleport to get out.
 		- I gave the dress back, it was worth 200g.
 Gideon said he'd give us a 10% discount in the future.
 - Sewers
-	- Molly let us in,
+	- Molly let us in, waiting for us at the entrance.